-Fig. 12. a) Snapping a wooden stick across the knee, centered about mid-frame and recorded at 10,000 frames/s.
-This frame is from an early stage of the snap where the initial acoustic emission has yet to leave the field-of-view. b) The double shock wave from the rotation of the frayed end of a snapped wet towel.
+Fig. 12 Snapping a wooden stick across the knee, centered about midframe and recorded at 10,000 frames/s.
+This frame is from an early stage of the snap, where the initial acoustic emission has yet to leave the field of view.
+The turbulence within the image is due to the human thermal plume